 Healthcare in Mexico

-There are three levels of healthcare in Mexico, the lowest of which is a limited coverage system in place for unemployed Mexicans (which expats will not need to utilise).
+There are three levels within the Mexican healthcare system, the lowest of which is a limited coverage system in place for unemployed Mexicans (which expats will not need to utilise).

 The top level of healthcare is provided by private clinics and hospitals.
 Expats already covered by the national healthcare system who would like to utilise this level of care should have additional health insurance in order to shoulder the high expenses incurred by this sector.
 Private hospitals are generally better and more consistent than government-supported facilities.

-On a whole, healthcare in Mexico is of a high standard and is provided at a lower cost than in neighbouring USA.
-As a result, nearly one million US citizens, most of whom don't have insurance, go to Mexico each year to find cheaper treatment and pay 'out-of-hand'.
+The high standard of Mexican healthcare and the fact that it is provided at a lower cost than in neighbouring USA has resulted in many US citizens, expecially those who don't have insurance, going to Mexico each year to find cheaper treatment and pay 'out-of-hand'.

 Public healthcare in Mexico

 Public healthcare in Mexico is subsidised by the Mexican government.
-Citizens and foreigners who are employed in Mexico are eligible for IMSS healthcare, where IMSS is the Mexican Social Security Institute.
+Citizens and foreigners who are employed in Mexico are eligible for IMSS healthcare.
 This healthcare programme is funded by employees, who contribute part of their salary each month.
 This amount is then matched by their employer.

 Private healthcare in Mexico